 - Take in low protein diet

-- Reduce the intake of potassium content in the body.
+- Reduce the intake of potassium content in the body for kidney disease treatment.

 - Avoid day time sleeping